 Why do folders not show the size in File Explorer?

-The file size won’t show on file explorer is because it would slow down browsing of the file system.
+You can’t see the folder size in file explorer because it would slow down browsing of the file system.
 This occurs when the file size is too large and has too many subfolders added to it.
 Windows Explorer has to read every file within subfolders before returning a result.

 A lot of systems processing power uses up when it tries to read too many files.
 However, there are a couple of ways to show the size of the folders.
 One is through the Properties Tab.
 It is one of the easiest and well-known methods.